hanna1909/data-challenges-updated/07-ML-Ops/04-Predict-in-production/01-Build-your-API/README.md

     <summary markdown='span'>Answer</summary>

 💡 Your API is available on a local port, `8000` probably 👉 [http://localhost:8000](http://localhost:8000).
+Go visit it!
 </details>
 <br>

+You probably would not have seen much.
 **❓ Which endpoints are available?**

 <details>